exonum/exonum-doc/src/glossary.md

-Serialization of [data stored in the blockchain](#stored-datatype) and [messages](#message) into a platform-independent sequence of bytes according to the set of rules defined by the Protobud serialization format.
+Serialization of [data stored in the blockchain](#stored-datatype) and [messages](#message) into a platform-independent sequence of bytes according to the set of rules defined by the Protobuf serialization format.
 Binary serialization is used in Exonum for cryptographic operations, such as computing
 [hashes](#hash) and [digital signing](#digital-signature).